MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-browse-safer.md

 ---
 # Browse safely with Microsoft Edge

-This article describes how Microsoft Edge supports enhancing your security on the web.
+This article describes how Microsoft Edge provides safer browsing to enhance your security on the web.

 ## Overview